jedi-academy/learn-4711/data/lessons/net02.md

-#Emitting HTTP Requests
+# Emitting HTTP Requests Traditionally
-COMP4711 - BCIT - Fall 2017
+COMP4711 - BCIT - Winter 2019

 Here are some examples of different ways to emit HTTP requests